Hearing Aid Batteries

 Hearing Aid Battery Storage

 The best place is right where you store your hearing aid at night, or when you take it out…in a bedside table or, if you have space, in a drawer in your bedroom.
 That way the batteries will be there when you put your hearing aids in first thing in the morning.
 Of course you may want to keep spares with you in your hearing aid carrying case, too.
+We give you a free battery caddie with your new hearing aid kit.

 And no, it’s not a good idea to keep batteries in the refrigerator.
 Condensation and moisture can harm them.
 Avoid extremes in temperature, too.
 Hearing aid batteries like room temperature—just like you.